Skip to content

 Front Tire Diameter & Rear Tire Diameter

 The diameter (height) of the front and rear tires.
-This can usually be found on the tire's sidewall.

 Why it's important: Tire diameter is used to more accurately report the wheel speed of the vehicle.